MissingMaps/blog/2020-04-30-a-year-of-blogs.md

 We hope this post demonstrates our community mapping workflow with other technical teams interested in adding a data collection or map component to their program.

-In recent weeks, the national society staff have been creating contingency plans for COVID-19.
-The dataset compiled during this community mapping exercise allowed the headquarters teams to have a more up-to-date list of border crossing points (including international travel areas) and health facilities for Faranah, both of which are relevant to the current emergency planning and response efforts.
+Very recently, the national society has been creating contingency plans to address the COVID-19 response in Guinea.
+The dataset compiled and uploaded during this community mapping work allowed the headquarters teams to have a more up-to-date list of border crossing points (including international travel areas) and health facilities for Faranah, both of which are relevant to the current emergency planning and response efforts.